learn-the-web/topics/javascript-syntax.md

 ## Operators

-The operators in Javascript are fairly consistent with many other languages.
+The operators in JavaScript are fairly consistent with many other languages.

 ```js
 // Addition: with +